lfloyd117/peerdepissue/README.md

 ## Reproduction steps

 - Run `pnpm install` to install all Node packages in repo.
+- Run `pnpm -r build-addon` to build the addons
 - Run `pnpm --filter my-app build-dev` to build the app using Embroider
 - Observe